-- The size of the animal in relation to available assigned housing space; - Whether the animal's presence would force another individual from individual housing (due to, e.g., serious allergies); - Whether the animal's presence violates other individuals' right to peace and quiet enjoyment; - Whether the animal's vaccinations are up to date: and - Whether the animal is able to live with other individuals in a reasonable manner.
+- The size of the animal in relation to available assigned housing space; - Whether the animal's presence would force another individual from individual housing (due to, e.g., serious allergies); - Whether the animal's presence violates other individuals' right to peace and quiet enjoyment; - Whether the animal's vaccinations are up to date; and - Whether the animal is able to live with other individuals in a reasonable manner. - Whether ample time has been present for an animal to be appropriately trained. - Whether time for a relationship, nexus, or bond with the animal has occurred.